 Directors oversee all camp operations, working through the spring and summer to train and supervise camp staff, manage finances, and ensure high program quality.
 Learn more about directing RYSE.

 Teachers manage a classroom of 10 teens throughout the summer, implementing a self-designed academic curriculum, supervising field trips and community service projects, and supporting the operations of their camp.
 Learn more about working as a senior counselor.

-In addition to its college-age staff, RYSE employs high school students as assistant leaders.
-Teens partner with a senior counselor to co-teach a class and participate in leadership workshops throughout the summer.
-The majority of SUP’s teen counselors once attended the same camp in which they work; many assistant leaders at RYSE were once campers in the program.
-Learn more about working as an assistant leader.
+In addition to its college-age staff, RYSE employs high school students as co-teachers.
+Teens partner with a teacher to co-teach a class and participate in leadership workshops throughout the summer.
+The majority of SUP’s teen counselors once attended the same camp in which they work; many co-teachers at RYSE were once campers in the program.
+Learn more about working as an co-teacher.

 ENROLL IN RYSE

 RYSE costs only $135 per camper, with a sliding scale for siblings.
 Preference is given to returning campers and teens who have particular academic or financial need for the program.

 Families should submit one camper application for each teen who wishes to enroll in camp.